 which a sum of the intensities from each intersection.
-Here, $r_n(b) \ (n = 1, 2, 3, \ldots)$ is the transfer function, representing the radial coordinate of the $n$-th intersection point between the photon and the thin accretion disk.
-The slope of the function $r_n(b)$ at each value of $b$ yields the demagnification factor at that point, denoted as $d r / d b$.
-In Fig.~\ref{transfer2}, we have plotted the first three transfer functions for different values of the parameter $\gamma$.
+Here, $r_n(b) \ (n = 1, 2, 3, \ldots)$ is the transfer function, which represents the radial coordinate of the $n$-th intersection point between the photon and the geometrically thin accretion disk.
+The slope of the function $r_n(b)$ at each $b$ yields the demagnification factor at the point, denoted as $dr/db$.
+In Fig.~\ref{transfer2}, we plot the first three transfer functions for different values of the parameter $\gamma$.
 One can find that for a given $\gamma$, there exists a critical impact parameter.
 When an impact parameter is less than the critical impact parameter, the transfer functions do not support it.
 Taking $\gamma = -0.3$ as an example (see Fig.~\ref{transferI}), one can observe that the transfer functions do not support $b \lesssim 2.63 M$.
-This value is greater than the event horizon radius ($r_{\text{h}} \approx 1.84 M$) but smaller than the photon sphere radius ($r_{\text{ph}} \approx 2.78 M$).
-The first transfer function with a slope close to 1 $(n=1)$ corresponds to the direct emission~(see red line in Fig.~\ref{transferI}), which represents the redshifted source profile of the geometrically thin accretion disk.
-The second transfer function $(n=2)$ pertains to the lensed ring~(see blue curve in Fig.~\ref{transferI}), with a steeper slope, providing a reduced image of the thin accretion disk's back side.
-The third transfer function $(n=3)$ is associated with the photon ring~(see green curve in Fig.~\ref{transferI}), having the steepest slope, and offers a highly reduced image of the thin accretion disk's front side.
-This implies that the first transfer function, representing the direct emission, contributes the most to the total flux, while the second transfer function, representing the lensed ring, contributes less.
-The third transfer function, representing the photon ring, contributes very little to the total flux.
-For the cases $\gamma = 0$ (see Fig.~\ref{transferII}) and $\gamma = 0.3$ (see Fig.~\ref{transferIII}), we find that the behavior pattern of the transfer functions remains consistent.
+This critical value is greater than the event horizon radius ($r_{\text{h}} \approx 1.84 M$), but smaller than the photon sphere radius ($r_{\text{ph}} \approx 2.78 M$).
+The first transfer function with a slope close to 1 $(n=1)$ corresponds to the direct emission (see the red line in Fig.~\ref{transferI}), which represents the redshifted source profile of the geometrically thin accretion disk.
+The second transfer function with a steeper slope $(n=2)$ pertains to the lensed ring (see the blue line in Fig.~\ref{transferI}), which, for the observer, manifests a highly demagnified image of the back side of the disk.
+The third transfer function with the steepest slope $(n=3)$ is associated with the photon ring (see the green line in Fig.~\ref{transferI}), which coresponds to an extremely demagnified image of the front side of the disk.
+This implies that the first transfer function significantly contributes to the total flux, while the second transfer function contributes to a lesser extent, and the third transfer function makes very little contribution to the total flux.
+For $\gamma = 0$ (see Fig.~\ref{transferII}) and $\gamma = 0.3$ (see Fig.~\ref{transferIII}), the transfer functions exhibit similarities to the case when $\gamma = -0.3$.
 However, a larger value of the parameter $\gamma$ results in an increased initial $b/M$ value for the transfer functions.
 But, when the parameter $\gamma$ is larger, the transfer function has an increased critical impact parameter.